kontent-ai/management-sdk-net/README.md

 The Management SDK does not provide any content filtering options and is not optimized for content delivery.
 If you need to deliver larger amounts of content we recommend using the [Delivery SDK](https://github.com/Kentico/delivery-sdk-net) instead.

-You can head over to our Developer Hub for the complete [Management API Reference](https://docs.kontent.ai/reference/content-management-api-v1).
+You can head over to our Developer Hub for the complete [Management API Reference](https://kontent.ai/learn/reference/content-management-api-v1).

 ## Prerequisites

 To manage content in a Kentico Kontent project via the Management API, you first need to activate the API for the project.
-See our documentation on how you can [activate the Management API](https://docs.kontent.ai/tutorials/set-up-projects/migrate-content/importing-to-kentico-kontent#a-enabling-the-api-for-your-project).
+See our documentation on how you can [activate the Management API](https://kontent.ai/learn/tutorials/set-up-kontent/import-content/overview#a-management-api).

 You also need to prepare the structure of your Kentico Kontent project before importing your content.
-This means defining the [Content types](https://docs.kontent.ai/tutorials/set-up-projects/define-content-models/creating-and-deleting-content-types) of the items you want to import.
-You might also need to set up your [Languages](https://docs.kontent.ai/tutorials/set-up-projects/set-up-languages/localization-in-kentico-kontent), [Taxonomy](https://docs.kontent.ai/tutorials/set-up-projects/define-content-models/organizing-your-content-with-taxonomies#a-getting-organized-with-taxonomies-for-release-publishing) or [Sitemap locations](https://docs.kontent.ai/tutorials/develop-apps/optimize-for-the-web/optimizing-content-for-search-engines#a-sitemaps) (if you plan to use them).
+This means defining the [content types](https://kontent.ai/learn/tutorials/manage-kontent/content-modeling/create-and-delete-content-types) of the items you want to import.
+You might also need to set up your [languages](https://kontent.ai/learn/tutorials/manage-kontent/projects/set-up-languages), [taxonomy](https://kontent.ai/learn/tutorials/manage-kontent/content-modeling/create-taxonomies) or [sitemaps](https://kontent.ai/learn/tutorials/develop-apps/optimize-your-app/seo-friendly-content#a-sitemaps) (if you plan to use them).

 ## Using the ManagementClient

 The `ManagementClient` class is the main class of the SDK.
 Using this class, you can import, update, view and delete content items, language variants, and assets in your Kentico Kontent projects.

-To create an instance of the class, you need to provide a [project ID](https://docs.kontent.ai/tutorials/develop-apps/get-content/getting-content#a-getting-content-items) and a valid [Management API Key](https://docs.kontent.ai/tutorials/set-up-projects/migrate-content/importing-to-kentico-kontent#a-enabling-the-api-for-your-project).
+To create an instance of the class, you need to provide a [project ID](https://kontent.ai/learn/tutorials/develop-apps/get-content/get-content-items#a-1-find-your-project-id) and a valid [Management API Key](https://kontent.ai/learn/tutorials/set-up-kontent/import-content/overview#a-management-api).

 ```csharp
 ManagementOptions options = new ManagementOptions